Sendoso learning Hub

 - continuing to engage your customers after the purchase.
 You want to become so informed about your customers that you can predict their future product needs.

 Bear in mind that your marketing and sales team must work together closely within a structured process to ensure both have an understanding of the buyers’ needs within each stage of their journey.
-When done successfully, demand generation efforts can result in a 450% ROI.
+When done successfully, demand generation efforts can result in a over 200% ROI.

 Demand Generation vs. Lead Generation: What’s the Difference?